Endogenous structural transformation in economic development: Introduction

-The generic EST model in section 3 and its associated competitive equilibrium in section 5 deal with transformation of simple structures (or aggregate production functions of the final goods), but the idea of the EST model and its mathematical characterization in section 4 are general enough to be applied to economies that have complex structures at different development stages.
-Section 6 illustrates this by describing EST in different types of structures and discussing their patterns of stagewise development and growth.
+The optimal growth model in Xing (2023abcd) dealt with switching of production functions, but the idea of the model can be further extended and applied to economies that have complex structures at different development stages.
+Section 5 illustrates this by describing EST in different types of structures and discussing their patterns of stagewise development and growth.
 The first type contains a class of hierarchical production structures with which intermediate and final goods are produced with exogenous technological progress.
-The second type involves a combined production and consumption structure with which consumption and investment goods are produced under exogenous technological progress and a composite of consumption goods is consumed.
-The third type deals with structures of endogenous technological progress achieved by adoption and/or {\it research and development} (R\&D) and their transformation.
-The fourth type deals with transformation of economic institutions involving infrastructures and economic policies.
-The fifth type handles structural transformation of political institutions.
+The second type deals with structures of endogenous technological progress achieved by adoption and/or {\it research and development} (R\&D) and their transformation.
+The third type deals with transformation of economic institutions involving infrastructures and economic policies.
+The fourth type handles structural transformation of political institutions.

-Section 7 provides a brief discussion and concluding remarks on insights from the EST and proposes areas for future research.
+Section 6 provides a brief discussion and concluding remarks on insights from the EST and proposes areas for future research.
 Given that the mechanism of EST in the current framework is based solely on the market, the section discusses the significance and necessity of a framework that integrates the market mechanism and government intervention.